sosy-lab/sv-witnesses/README.md

 ## Validating Violation Witnesses

-Witnesses can be validated by CPAchecker or UltimateAutomizer.
+Witnesses can be validated by CPAchecker or Ultimate Automizer.
 To validate a witness, you need to provide the specification the witness was produced with and the witness itself as an additional specification to the tool, as well as any other parameter required by the tool to check the specific type of program, if any.

 In the following, we present the violation-witness validation service followed by listing examples of available witness checkers (in alphabetic order).